Olukeye/zuri-crud-task/README.md

 # Project Support
 ### Introduction
 ### Installation Guide
-* Clone this repository [here] (https://github.com/Olukeye/zuri-crud-task)in the clone profile.
+* Clone this repository [here] (https://github.com/Olukeye/zuri-crud-task) in the clone profile.
 * The develop branch is the most stable branch at any given time, ensure you're working from it.
 * Run npm install to install all dependencies
 * You can either work with the default mLab database or use your locally installed MongoDB.
 Do configure to your choice in the application entry file.